The B-52s: 1979–1982: The B-52s, Wild Planet, and Mesopotamia

-In 1979, the B-52's signed contracts as they flew over to Compass Point Studios in Nassau, Bahamas, to record their debut studio album, with Island Records founder Chris Blackwell producing.
+In 1979, the B-52s signed contracts as they flew over to Compass Point Studios in Nassau, Bahamas, to record their debut studio album, with Island Records founder Chris Blackwell producing.
 The band was surprised by Blackwell's recording methods; he wanted to keep the sound as close as possible to its live sound, so he used almost no overdubs or additional effects.

-Released on July 6, 1979, The B-52's contained re-recorded versions of "Rock Lobster" and "52 Girls", six originals recorded solely for the album, and a cover of the Petula Clark hit "Downtown".
-The album was a major success, especially in Australia, where it reached No. 3 on the charts alongside its three singles: "Planet Claire", "Rock Lobster", and "Dance This Mess Around".
+Released on July 6, 1979, The B-52's (Note: In many European countries this album is also known as "Play Loud".) contained re-recorded versions of "Rock Lobster" and "52 Girls", six originals recorded solely for the album, and a cover of the Petula Clark hit "Downtown".
+The album was a major success, especially in Australia, where it reached number three on the charts alongside its three singles: "Planet Claire", "Rock Lobster", and "Dance This Mess Around".
 In the U.S., the single "Rock Lobster" reached the Billboard Hot 100 chart, while the album was certified platinum by the RIAA.
-In 1980, John Lennon called the B-52's his favorite band and specifically cited "Rock Lobster" as an inspiration for his album Double Fantasy (1980).
+In 1980, John Lennon called the B-52s his favorite band and specifically cited "Rock Lobster" as an inspiration for his album Double Fantasy (1980).

-In April 1980, the B-52's returned to Compass Point Studios to record their next album.
+In April 1980, the B-52s returned to Compass Point Studios to record their next album.
 Several of the songs on the new album had been concert staples since 1978; the band did not record them for their first album, as they had more songs than could fit in a quality LP record.
 Rhett Davies co-produced the album, which had a more polished production sound than the debut.

 Released on August 27, 1980, Wild Planet was well received by critics.
-It reached No. 18 on the Billboard 200 chart in 1980 and was certified gold; "Private Idaho" became the band's second Hot 100 entry.
-The B-52's performed on Saturday Night Live on January 26, 1980, and at the Heatwave festival (promoted as the "New Wave Woodstock") near Toronto, Canada, in August 1980.
-The band also appeared in the Paul Simon film One Trick Pony.
+It reached number 18 on the Billboard 200 chart in 1980 and was certified gold; "Private Idaho" became the band's second Hot 100 entry.
+The B-52s performed on Saturday Night Live on January 26, 1980, and at the Heatwave festival (promoted as the "New Wave Woodstock") near Toronto, Canada, in August 1980.
+The band also appeared in the Paul Simon film One-Trick Pony.
 In July 1981, Party Mix! was released, a six-song collection containing songs from the first two albums remixed and sequenced to form two long tracks, one on each side.

 In 1981, the band collaborated with Talking Heads' David Byrne to produce a third full-length studio album.
 Reportedly due to differences with Byrne over the album's musical direction, recording sessions for the album were aborted, prompting the band to release Mesopotamia in 1982 as an EP.
 (In 1991, Party Mix! and Mesopotamia, the latter of which had been remixed, were combined and released together on a single compact disc.)
 Also in 1982, the band appeared at the inaugural US Festival, performing on the first day.